-ACADEMIC PROBATION AND INELIGIBILITY
+ACADEMIC WARNING, PROBATION, AND INELIGIBILITY

-For continued enrollment at MidAmerica Nazarene University, the student is required to maintain satisfactory progress toward an educational objective.
+For continued enrollment in coursework at MidAmerica Nazarene University, students are required to maintain satisfactory academic progress toward an educational objective.
 The University recognizes two measures of progress:

-- 1. The grade point average for the last semester in which the student has been enrolled; - The cumulative grade point average for all college work that has been attempted by the student.
+- 1. The grade point average for the last semester in which the student has been enrolled; - 2.
+The cumulative grade point average for all college work that has been attempted by the student.